rackerlabs/technical-blog/content/blog/2021/2021-10-26-security-for-the-oracle-database-listener/index.md

 The Oracle Database Listener module is vital for database operations.
 Security of the Database Listener is a critical issue.
 The security of the entire database is dependent on the security of the listener because the Database Listener allows a user to login into the database and is configured in a different manner than the Oracle database.
 This, therefore, centers the security of the database on the Listener and is dependent on it.

 Previous versions of the Oracle database (prior to version 10g) had reported security vulnerabilities with the database listener.
-However, the newer versions (11g and 12c) had many settings changed, to ensure that the listener was more secure.
+However, the settings in the newer versions (11g and 12c) have been changed to ensure that the listener is more secure.

 ### Security Attacks